+Students focus on creating three textile-based outcomes, made for a specific purpose.
 Assessment is based on practical skills and evidence presented in a portfolio.
 Content includes:

 - The beginnings of fashion

 - Why we make garments the way we do

-- How to make guality garments
+- How to make quality garments

-- What makes garments work
+- How to make basic adaptations to a pattern